AhmetZamanis/KaggleStoreSales/ReportPart1.md

 ```

 We’ll set the **date** column to a DateTimeIndex, and view the sales
 data with the added columns.
+Remeber that the transactions column is now
+the national transactions across all stores in one day.

 ``` python
 # Set datetime index